Souvik0901/edtech-student-dashboard/README.md

 BACKEND
-1. Modified API Functions mostly middleware inside, courseControllers - (getSingleCourse) for storing recently viewed courses with timestamp
+1. Modified API Functions mostly middleware inside, courseControllers - (getSingleCourse) for storing recently viewed courses with timestamp ViewTime (which is stored as field in recentlyviewed schema)
-2. And  modify - (getRecentlyViewedCourses) for fetching unique recently viewd courses once time.
+2. And  modify - (getRecentlyViewedCourses) for Sort recently viewed courses by viewTime in descending order.
+3. Added a delete request (clearAllViewedCourses) for delete or clear all recently view courses  // Its an additional api not need to add on Project Directory.

 FRONTEND
-1. One More UseEffect Added to fetch details of recentView course collections
+1. No More Changes